Is gluten-free low-carb?

-Gluten by itself may not raise blood sugar, but many foods that contain gluten can raise blood glucose levels.
+Gluten alone may not raise blood sugar, but many foods containing gluten can raise blood glucose levels.
 Grain-based foods that contain gluten can also contain a high amount of carbohydrates.
-High-carb foods—with or without gluten—can raise blood sugar after consumption, as they release higher amounts of glucose (sugar) into the bloodstream than lower glycemic foods.
+High-carb foods—with or without gluten—can raise blood sugar levels after consumption, as they release higher amounts of glucose (sugar) into the bloodstream than lower glycemic foods.

-Interestingly, a link exists between diabetics, people who have trouble regulating blood sugar normally, and Celiacs, people who can’t tolerate gluten.
+Interestingly, a link exists between diabetics, people with trouble regulating blood sugar normally, and Celiacs, people who can’t tolerate gluten.

-Diabetics have difficulty self-regulating glucose in the bloodstream.
-In people with type 1 diabetes, the beta cells in the pancreas produce very little or no insulin, a hormone needed to push sugar (glucose) into the cells to make energy.
+People living with diabetes have difficulty self-regulating glucose in the bloodstream.
+In people living with type 1 diabetes, the beta cells in the pancreas produce very little or no insulin, a hormone needed to push sugar (glucose) into the cells to make energy.

 Carbohydrates are sugars, starches, and fibers found in milk products, fruits, vegetables, grains, and sweeteners.
 Carbs break down into sugar, or glucose, in the blood and are converted into energy.

 High-carb foods and drinks raise blood sugar shortly after consumption.
-In healthy people, when a rush of glucose enters the bloodstream, the beta cells in the pancreas release an amount of insulin that’s proportional to the amount of glucose in the blood.
-Insulin directs the glucose into the cells so it can be used for energy.
+In healthy people, when a rush of glucose enters the bloodstream, the beta cells in the pancreas release an amount of insulin proportional to the amount of glucose in the blood.
+Insulin directs the glucose into the cells to be used for energy.

 Any unused energy gets moved to the liver and muscles for future use.
-When the liver and muscles stores reach capacity, any unused glucose gets stored in fat tissues.
+When the liver and muscle stores reach capacity, any unused glucose gets stored in fat tissues.

 Gluten-Free vs. Low-Carb Diets for Weight Loss